AndCake/soulbind/README.md

  * data-load
      Handles asynchronous loading of additional templates / fragments.
 Needs to be a CommonJS module that exports a render(data) function and generates a string.
 You can use require() in order to load other templates / fragments, as long as they also export the render(data) function.
      If a data-bind attribute is present for the same element, then the data-bind will not update the content but define a sub-set of the data context that will be made available to the render(data) function.

+     The path provided should be relative to the index.js / index.min.js file and reside on the same server.

      Example: